scandihealth/drools-wb/README.md

 Use parameters from gwt-maven-plugin <extraJvmArgs> element Dev Mode parameters: -server org.jboss.errai.cdi.server.gwt.EmbeddedWildFlyLauncher

-#Troubleshooting
+# Troubleshooting
-- If deployment to WildFly fails with a "JGitFileSystemProvider"-related error it most likely means that a Drools-WB instance is already running and connected to your Git repository and has taken a file lock
+- If deployment to WildFly fails with a file system or persistence related error it most likely means that a previous Drools-WB Java process was not terminated and has taken a file lock or JVM address binding
-  - Just stop all instances, delete drools-wb-webapp <deployment> element in the WildFly standalone.xml and try again
+  - Make sure drools-wb-webapp is not already deployed (check standalone.xml \<deployment> tags and check \wildfly-10.1.0.Final\standalone\deployments folder)
+  - Close the server and kill all instances of java.exe in your Windows task manager
-- If deployment to WildFly fails with a "SocialUserProfile"-related error, or a "Lucene"-related error, then stop the server and delete the .index and .niogit folders and try again
+- If this doesn't fix the rpoblem, then stop the server and delete the .index and .niogit folders in the dir specified by "org.uberfire.nio.git.dir" and "org.uberfire.metadata.index.dir" and try again
   - Note: This will reset all your application data (Data Model, rules, etc)

-#Tips & Tricks
+# Tips & Tricks
 - To open <b>standalone mode</b> use the following URL: http://localhost:8080/drools-wb-webapp/drools-wb.html?standalone=true&perspective=AuthoringPerspective
   - <u>perspective</u> can be replaced by <u>path</u> parameter which will open the file (in it's appropriate editor) directly, e.g.
     - Example: http://localhost:8080/drools-wb-webapp/drools-wb.html?standalone=true&path=default://master@uf-playground/mortgages/src/main/resources/org/mortgages/Dummy%2520rule.drl